 Just What Are The Blood Alcohol Standards?

-- BAC of .01 to .03 – Impairment is subtle but you do still get effected.
+- BAC of .01 to .03 – Impairment is subtle but you do still get affected.
 That little bit of impairment may have been the thing that the person that hit you needed to keep from hurting your family.

 - With a BAC of .03 to .06 – The person that was drinking starts to “feel” the alcohol.
 Again, while a person may have a BAC of .06 and is under the legal definition of impaired, that doesn’t mean that it wasn’t the reason they injured you.